intmus/inttheory19-20/_11-further-part-writing/e1-tonalsequences.md

 w:C:{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

-What progression did you create?
-Did it follow standard tonal conventions?
-There are multiple variations on the harmonic progression for this sequence, but I have suggested one below.
+While there are some variations on how you could harmonize this sequence, it is possible to make a chord progression that has diatonic chords with roots separated by a P5.
+I have suggested a version of this below.
 Using my progression, try adding a third voice as an alto line.
-(Remember that the sequential pattern will not start until the second measure.)
-Does this new voice also follow a pattern that could be described by your classfication method?
+As you do this, remember that the sequential pattern will not start until the second measure, so the first measure can just fill out missing chord tones.
+Your line does not have to have all stepwise motion like the outer two voices do, but it should follow some sort of repeating pattern.

 {% capture ex3 %}X:3
 T:Harmonizing a two voice sequence